lightblue-platform/lightblue-docs-developer/releasing/README.md

 ```
 ./etc/release.sh 1.2.0 1.3.0-SNAPSHOT
 ```
-4. You will be asked to specify release and development versions for various lightblue artifacts.
+4. NOTES: You may be be asked to specify release and development versions for various lightblue artifacts.
+This might mean the sonatype promotion to the central maven repository is not complete.
 Note that some of them (lightblue-applications and lightblue-client) have different versionsing than remaining artifacts.
 This is a manual, error prone process.
 If you make a mistake, Ctrl + c and start again.
 5. You will be asked to specify the password for your private gpg key.
 6. You will be asked to specify the password for your github account.